ItsWendell/expo-fingerprint-non-deterministic-reproducible/README.md

 ]
 ```

-To reproduce this, in `apps/expo/app.config.ts` add and remove `plugins: ["expo-router", "./expo-plugins/with-modify-gradle.js"]`, and run pnpm fingerprint in this folder multiple times.
+To reproduce this, in `apps/expo/app.config.ts` add / remove `plugins: ["expo-router", "./expo-plugins/with-modify-gradle.js"]`, and run `pnpm fingerprint`` in this folder multiple times.

-## androidAutoLinking
+## Issue 2: androidAutoLinking / expo-modules-autolinking

-Now, if we remove this relative plugin path, and run `pnpm fingerprint` multiple times, it results in the following issue with `expoAutolinkingAndroid`.
+Now, if we remove this relative plugin path, and run `pnpm fingerprint` multiple times, it results in the following issue with `expoAutolinkingAndroid`, here's the output I get:

- - 5 good, non-changed hashes
+1. A couple (4/5) non-diff `[]` outputs

-### Failed run 1
+2. The following diff:
 ```json
 [
   {